CosmicFinisher/CosmicLexicon.Foundation/src/runtime/README.Foundation.Runtime.md

 - Visual Studio 2025+ or VS Code

 ### Installation
-Add the package reference to your project:<PackageReference Include="OpenEchoSystem.Core.Runtime" Version="1.0.0" />
+Add the package reference to your project:<PackageReference Include="ConsmicLexicon.Foundation.Runtime" Version="1.0.0" />
-### Basic Usage using OpenEchoSystem.Core.Runtime;
+### Basic Usage using ConsmicLexicon.Foundation.Runtime;

 // Use runtime features
 using var pool = new MemoryPool<byte>();